Arctic Biology research at UNIS

 Current research projects:

 MicroFun is a UNIS-based project, where the biodiversity and function of terrestrial and marine microbial eukaryotes in Svalbard are investigated.
-The microbes are critically important to all ecosystems on Earth, as primary producers and decomposers, yet their minute size and our inability to culture most of them has made them difficult to study.
+The microbes are critically important to all ecosystems on Earth, as primary producers and decomposers, yet their minute size and our inability to culture most of them have made them difficult to study.
 MicroFun is a collaboration between scientists working in the Arctic terrestrial and marine environments.

 bioCEED, a consortium between the Department of Biology at UiB (BIO), Department of Arctic Biology at UNIS (AB), Department of Education at UiB (HERU), and the Institute of Marine Research (IMR), has been awarded status as a Center of Excellence in Biology Education.